BennySteve/Sketch/README.md

 # Sketch
-It's website where one cam draw
+It's website done under TheOdinProject .. where a user can draw on given area